ElektroNeo/C-Examples/README.md

 - 006 - Prints horizontal histogram for every chars.
 - 007 - Removes multiple spaces, blank lines and tabs or multiple tabs (replace with space).
 - 008 - Reverse input line string and print it.
+- 009 - Divide long lines to two or more lines.